 The indices of golfing households and rounds demanded were developed in order to determine the relative strength of a particular golf market area in comparison to other golf markets and the nation as a whole.
 These predictive demand indices help identify where golfing households and rounds activity are concentrated by comparing various geographies with one another and the national average of 100.
 For example, if a Designated Market Area ("DMA") has a Golfing Household Index of 120, that area is estimated to have 20 percent higher golf participation rate as compared to the U.S. average.
-If a DMA has a Rounds Index of 120, that area is estimated to have 20 percent higher average rounds per household as compared to the U.S. average.
+If a DMA has a Rounds Index of 120, that area is estimated to have 20 percent higher do for the U.S. average.